carpsesdema/AvA_Kintsugi/README.md

 ## Why Avakin Exists

 I built Avakin out of necessity.
-After a decade of teaching myself to code while working physically demanding jobs, I hit the same walls so many other self-taught developers face: the tools were too expensive, the industry was too exclusive, and the path to turning a passion into a profession felt impossible.

-Avakin is my answer.

-It's a tool forged in fire, designed to give individual developers and small teams the power of an entire AI workforce without the crippling cost.
-It's for the talented developer grinding after hours, the student with a brilliant idea but no budget, and anyone who believes that your talent shouldn't be limited by your wallet.

-This is a tool for the underdog, by an underdog.
-It's my hope that it gives you the freedom to build your escape, your masterpiece, your future.
+After a decade of teaching myself to code I wanted something I could use in my everyday workflow.
+Something that didnt cost a subscription, on top of API calls.

+With Avakin, I can build clients efficient, secure, robust python applications in a fraction of the time it would take with traditional methods.

 ## Getting Started (Running from Source)